Gyanankur23/GPB-AURION-/README.md

-# GPB-AURION-
-Here’s your complete and updated README.md with the screenshots from your assets/screenshots/ folder embedded and labeled clearly:

-📄 README.md for GPB Aurion
 # 💬 GPB Aurion — Academic & Career Chatbot

 GPB Aurion is a Streamlit-powered conversational AI designed to assist students with academic queries, career guidance, and project support.
 Built using LangChain and Gemini API, it offers a clean UI, typewriter-style responses, and persistent conversation history.